jackhwl/Aspnet-Core-6/Core6-WebAPI-DeepDive/Readme.md

 * Demo: Implementing HATEOAS Support Collection Resource
 * Demo: Using HATEOAS for Pagination Links
-* Demo: Working Towards Self-discoverablility with a Root Document ** Section 11: Improving Reliability with Advanced Content Negotiation
+* Demo: Working Towards Self-discoverablility with a Root Document
+## Section 11: Improving Reliability with Advanced Content Negotiation
 * Demo: HATEOAS and Content Negotiation
+* Demo: Working with Vendor-specific Media Types on Output